mlswg/mls-protocol/draft-barnes-mls-protocol.md

 operations for the Delete.
 Fortunately in MLS the Delivery Service can enforce total ordering of the messages to avoid this problem all together.

+Concurrency is the usual reason for keeping multiple versions of the group state and the associated keys.
+In MLS it is RECOMMANDED to keep the last 10 group states and the associated keys for a maximum of 7 days.
+Passed the time limit, the implementation of the protocol MUST securely erase group secrets to restore the security guarantees expected by the other participants of the group.
+This limit in time has been chosen to provide a participant enough time for its client to connect the messaging service and catch up with the current group state.
+For the same reason MLS requires that all participants MUST update their leaf key at least once every 7 days at most, otherwise it might be deleted from the group as he poses a security threat to the group by retaining its secrets.
+Note that this requirement obviously does not force the user of the application to send an Application message but just for its device to be connected to the network at least every 7 days.

 MLS requires that all operations performing changes to a group state MUST be authenticated.
-Having access to group root secret means that the participant is a legitimate receiver of the messages but does not mean that participants can't act on behalf of each other.
+Having access to group root secret means that the participant is a legitimate receiver of the messages but does not mean that participants can't perform actions on behalf of each other.
 To protect against this, the participant MUST sign the Handshake messages as those are the ones triggering group operations.
-On receiption of a Handshake message, a participant MUST verify the signature before performing the group operation on its local state.
-This avoids, for example, a participant to claim that another participant has change its key.
+On reception of a Handshake message, a participant MUST verify the signature before performing the group operation on its local state.
+This avoids, for example, a participant to claim that another participant has changed its key.

 ### Blank Ratchet Tree Nodes